luiarthur/padawan/_posts/usingRCall/2016-04-24-usingrcall.md

 layout: post
 title: Using RCall in Julia
 subtitle: Interfacing Julia and R
 description: "How to use R in Julia. can i make R plots from julia?
-Can I pass data to and from R and Julia?"
+Can I pass data to and from R and Julia? example Rcall Julia. "
 dollar: off
 comments: cucumber
 ---